Bucket toilet: Usage and maintenance

 The bucket is emptied when it becomes full or emits excessive foul odor; usually once a day for large families, and about once a week for smaller families.
 Some sources say that it averages once per week per person per five-gallon bucket.
 The quantity of excreta varies widely depending on the amount of fiber in the local diet.
 If the bucket has a liner, then emptying is more hygienic in areas with poor water access for cleaning the collection chamber (bucket) than without a liner, as the bag could be sealed with a knot and the bucket would remain fairly clean.

 To minimize offensive odors and prevent the spread of disease, the material in the bucket can be covered with some covering material after each use, such as quick lime, wood ash, finely crushed charcoal or fine sawdust (similarly to the operation of a urine-diverting dry toilet).

 Disposal or treatment and reuse of collected excreta

-When the bucket is full, it can be covered with a lid and stored away until the collected waste can either be disposed of (e.g. by burial) or treated for safe reuse, e.g. via composting the material.
+When the bucket is full, it can be covered with a lid and stored away until the collected waste can either be disposed of (e.g., by burial) or treated for safe reuse, e.g., via composting the material.
+Some municipalities, accept double/triple bagged waste in the trash can, much like the disposing of cat litter.